A Field Report on Self Study Literacy

 Sunday 1/28/2024, 4:30am, finished editing v0.3 read/index.php, I’m beyond beat but it’s necessary.
 9am awake.
 10 out.
 11 arrived at Wasim's shop for my power press die which happily fits in my luggage!
 12:30 out.
 1:30 arrived Pawan’s Boutique for the tailoring: early, go eat.
 2:30 out.

-There is some time, barely time.
+There is finally time, some time, barely time.
 Search out a Sunday internet printer / copier, 20 to look up, 3rd one to try; he does respond; and he is open!
 3:30 Arrive Sonu’s PhotoStat in Mehrauli.
 3:45pm, I made the hand corrections and 200 copies for INR550: under 4 cents per copy!

 Leaving Sonu's, there sits Ved Kaur, gramma in a shawl in a chair sitting in the gali behind her walker, allows me to approach.
 I say, with this you can learn to read, she says, Do you know how old I am?
 98 years old she says.
 A beauty.
 Okay, the direct approach fails.
 I say, बच्चों को सिखाने के लिये है.
 Her बच्चों and grand-बच्चों read fine, she says.
 That’s not much better, I have aimed too high in the socioeconomic layer cake. मगर आप तो किसी illiterate people ko jaantii hae na jii, in the villages or out in the mountains.
 She agrees that such people exist, ekdum non-literate, she doesn’t swat that down.
 I give her 5 copies, "Please show the unliterate people, with mobile go to that QR code, without mobile give the paper.
 Give it to the mothers."
 She keeps the paper in her hand.